Heisenberk/Heisenberk.github.io/_posts/2020-06-07-Open-Encrypted-Bitlocker-Volume.md

 ---
 layout: post
-title: Open a Bitlocker encrypted volume
+title: Open an encrypted Bitlocker volume
 ---

-This section explains how to find the key and open a Bitlocker encrypted volume.
+This section explains how to find the key and open an encrypted Bitlocker volume.

 ### Identify a partition encrypted with Bitlocker